Nault/Nault/README.md

 ___

 ## How To Use
+Nault comes in different flavors to suit your need.
+#### Desktop App

-Nault is available on your desktop (Windows/Mac/Linux) - just head over to the [latest release](https://github.com/Nault/Nault/releases/latest) and download the version for your OS.
+Available for Windows/Mac/Linux - just head over to the [latest release](https://github.com/Nault/Nault/releases/latest) and download the version for your OS:

+* Windows: *.exe
+* Linux: *.AppImage
+* Max: *.dmg

+If you want to verify the binary checksum you can download the corresponding checksum file.
+There are plenty of apps to do this, one way is using a powershell or bash terminal.

+* **Powershell:** Get-FileHash -Path '.\Nault Setup x.x.x.exe' -Algorithm SHA512
+* **Bash:** openssl sha512 Nault-x.x.x.AppImage

+#### Web App
 You can also use Nault from any device on the web at [nault.cc](https://nault.cc).

 Both the desktop (recommended) and web version supports the Ledger Nano hardware wallet.
 For help using it, please refer to [this guide](https://docs.nault.cc/2020/08/04/ledger-guide.html).

+The web version can additionally be pulled from the [dockerhub repo](https://hub.docker.com/r/nault/nault) using: docker pull nault/nault:latest

 A full security guide and other useful articles can be found in the [Nault Docs](https://docs.nault.cc).